How to Use Awario for Reddit Lead Generation

 Social media lead generation basics

-A recurring theme across tons of posts on social media is people asking for recommendations on all sorts of products and services.
+A recurring theme across tons of posts on social media is people asking for recommendations on all sorts of business products and services.

 Social selling, then, is a process of finding and approaching the right people online, learning about the problem they want solved, and handing them the solution.
+Finding the appropriate people could be described as a lead gen process.

 - What social channels fit your offer the best?